 Patents and licenses are recorded at cost and amortized on a straight line basis over their estimated useful lives.
-Ongoing maintenance and patent registration costs are expensed as incurred.
+Ongoing maintenance costs are expensed as incurred.
 The expiry of the patents and licenses range from 6 - 12 years.

 Product warranty